 - Phone: 01225 442433

 Located within the elegant, spacious interior of The Loft, Café Lucca serves up a fresh, Mediterranean menu that includes locally renowned paninis and bruschetta.
-After lunch, customers can peruse the furniture and design store Obi and Moo that is adjacent to the restaurant.
-The café also sells high quality extra olive oil and single blend coffee.
+After lunch, customers can peruse the furniture and design store Obi and Moo that sits adjacent to the restaurant.
+The café also sells high quality extra olive oil and blended coffee from Clifton Coffee Roasters.

 - Address: 1 Bartlett St, Bath, BA1 2QZ, UK

 Tucked down a narrow, cobbled street in the shadow of Bath Abbey, chef and founder Richard Buckley has created a space in which vegetarian and vegan cuisine can take centre stage.
 At The Acorn, the vegetable is no longer a side act to supplement the main event, but the event itself.
 Sumptuously creamy cashew puree creates a bed for thinly sliced pickled beetroot and garden herbs.
 The depth and intensity of mushrooms are condensed into a rich parfait, served with celeriac and red cabbage.
 A whole cauliflower is dissected and cooked in a variety of ways to reveal its diverse potential.
 Playful, experimental and reverential, The Acorn redefines how we look at the unpretentious vegetable.

 - Address: 2 North Parade Passage, Bath, BA1 1NX

 - Phone: 01225 446059